Curating a Release#

 The release process will be completed by 2 people with commit privilege to the relevant repository, at least one of whom must be an admin.
 One will have developed the release branch and the other will review it (developer and reviewer below).

-• The reviewer will then review and commit the branch.
+• The reviewer will then review and commit the PR.
 When committing the branch, ensure that the merge method is merge.
 This should be the default for the stable branch as we want to keep the history of main in the stable branch.

 • At this point an admin will need to modify the branch protection rules for the main branch, so that the commit can be performed with a normal merge.
 This keeps main and stable with an identical history.